-To say that Amazon is a huge retail powerhouse is an understatement.
-What started off as a bookstore now carries virtually everything, including groceries!
+What started off as a bookstore has now become a huge retail powerhouse that carries virtually everything, including groceries!

-Our favorite place to shop is actually Chinatown, but not just because we’re Chinese.
-Your dollar often goes waaay further than in American stores because ethnic markets typically don’t spend as much on marketing and ambiance.
+Shopping in Chinatown is a real bargain.
+Your dollar often goes much further than in American stores because ethnic markets typically don’t spend as much on marketing and ambiance.
 We usually get 2-3 times as much food as we get at our local grocery store, which is why we shop here first.

 In terms of selection, you can find all the same produce, many of the same staples, and of course, a few ethnic specialties – all at much better prices.

 Farmers markets are another great place to get delicious, fresh produce at a good price.
 No-frills packaging, low overhead, word-of-mouth marketing, and selling directly to the customer means vendors can usually offer excellent prices for their goods.
 They’re also usually quite happy to answer questions about seasonality, recipes, and picking the best produce.